Passenger killed after engine fragment damages fuselage of Southwest jet

 Riordan worked for Wells Fargo and was a community relations leader in Albuquerque, the company said in a statement.
 "She was a well-known leader who was loved and respected.
 We extend our deepest sympathies to her family and friends," Wells Fargo said.

-Albuquerque’s mayor, Tim Keller, said the city “lost a thoughtful leader who has long been part of the fabric of our community.”
+Albuquerque Mayor Tim Keller said the city “lost a thoughtful leader who has long been part of the fabric of our community.”

 "Her leadership and philanthropic efforts made this a better place every day and she will be terribly missed," he said.